10 QUESTIONS YOU MUST ASK AT THE ISLE OF WIGHT STEAM RAILWAY

 Get FREE Sample Resources

-This is a English/Spoken Language task that enables students to practise their questioning and listening skills, as well as summarising techniques.
+This is a Spoken Language task that enables students to practise their questioning and listening skills, as well as summarising techniques.

-This is a English/Spoken Language task that enables students to practise their questioning and listening skills, as well as summarising techniques.
-The task links to specific information about the Isle of Wight Steam Railway that should be interesting and relevant to students in lower key stage 2.
+This is a Spoken Language task that enables students to practise their questioning and listening skills, as well as summarising techniques.
+The task links to specific information about the Isle of Wight Steam Railway that should be interesting and relevant to students in key stage 3.

-Questions have been chosen because they link with core English skills on the 2014 curriculum and also specific cross-curricular skills for example in the subjects of History (how the past is represented) and Science (forces, materials and their properties, etc.).
+Questions have been chosen because they link with core English Spoken Language skills and also specific cross-curricular skills for example in the subjects of History (how the past is represented) and Science (forces, materials and their properties, etc.).

 This task can be introduced before the visit to the Isle of Wight Steam Railway, in class, as a taster activity.
 Students could share their ‘guesses’ as to what the answers may be, as a class or in groups, and then will find out when attending the railway visit if they were accurate.
 Working in groups may better support lower ability students in terms of learning and understanding.
 Alternatively, the task can be introduced on arrival as an investigative activity to focus students’ attention on key areas during their visit.